cesarnml/grapesjs-docs-cheatsheet/README.md

 - This section is a bit confusing, but basically these two managers are used to construct blocks that enable changing the component default styles and customize active:hover:click states

 ### Traits

+- `Traits` allow for assigning custom attributes and behaviors to components